comicchang/wayfarer/README.md

  11. Choose your Google account and click ‘Allow’<br/>
 <img src="https://gitlab.com/dustin-heider/wayfarer/raw/master/assets/chooseallow.png"></img><br/>

- 12. The initialsetup will be run and the sheet will be prepared with the proper columns and column settings (switch to sheet to see results)<br/>
+ 12. The initialsetup will be run and the sheet will be prepared with the proper columns and column settings (switch to sheet to see the table)<br/>
 <img src="https://gitlab.com/dustin-heider/wayfarer/raw/master/assets/scriptlog.png"></img><br/><br/>
 <img src="https://gitlab.com/dustin-heider/wayfarer/raw/master/assets/sheetcolumnsfilled.png"></img><br/>